AliaksandrTsimokhau/aws-mentoring/materials/13_Final_Task/Readme.md

   - Define DB related parameters as variables.
 DB related variables you can get from [this example ](https://github.com/docker-library/docs/blob/master/ghost/stack.yml)
   - Atach IAM role {ghost_app} as execution iam role

-5) Create ECS Service attach it to ALB target group {ghost-fargate}.
+6) Create ECS Service attach it to ALB target group {ghost-fargate}.
 Configure service to run in private subnets and assign it with {fargate_pool} security group.
  * DO NOT assign Public IP in a network configuration! *

-6) As Fargate tasks cannot access AWS services via Internet you have to configure VPC Endpoints for SSM, ECR, EFS, S3, CloudWatch and CloudWatch logs services.
-You have to assign all interface type VPC endpoints with {vpc_endpoint} security group.
-Gateway type VPC endpoint should be assigned with private network routing table:{private_rt}.

 You can refer to the [container documentation on Docker hub](https://github.com/docker-library/docs/tree/master/ghost)